Easy to make and full of flavor, this cilantro chimichurri will be your go-to sauce for steak, chicken, fish, shrimp and all of your vegetables!

 So you know I’m going to love all dishes from around the world that features fresh herbs.

-We use chimichurri on everything, from steak to chicken to vegetables.
-It even makes a delicious salad dressing.
+- Versatile: You can use chimichurri on everything, from steak to chicken to vegetables.
+It even makes a delicious salad dressing, spread for your sandwich, dip for your empanada.
 Shrimp chimichurri?
 Yes, please!

 Ingredients you need